 We deliver a Transition Readiness Assessment (TRA) or Sustainability and Resilience Strategy (SRS) Report to the country which includes a roadmap with the specific strategies and activities that the country needs to carry out in the upcoming years.
 The roadmap is informed by the key lessons of the project and inputs from the workshop participants.
 All the products are validated by the key stakeholders to guarantee country ownership and achieve our client’s satisfaction.

-In collaboration with the National HIV Council, the Sustainability and Transition Commission in the DR, Pharos is using its global expertise to facilitate the development of the Sustainability and Resilience Strategy Report for the DR that will contain the main risks to sustainability of the HIV Program and the specific strategies and activities needed to mitigate those risks.
-This Sustainability Strategy will be part of the new National Strategic Plan for HIV/AIDS 2019-2023 and will include a solid roadmap to guide the country to achieve sustainability in the next five years.
+In collaboration with the National HIV Council, the Sustainability and Transition Commission in the DR, Pharos used its global expertise to facilitate the development of the Sustainability and Resilience Strategy Report for the DR that contains the main risks to sustainability of the HIV Program and the specific strategies and activities needed to mitigate those risks.
+The Sustainability Strategy is part of the National Strategic Plan for HIV/AIDS 2019-2023 and includes a solid roadmap to guide the country to achieve sustainability in the next five years.
 Many lessons will be extracted from this experience and we expect this work to be a useful tool for the country stakeholders and for other countries.

 Team members: Diana Gonzalez, Robert Hecht, Claudia Valdez

 For more information, contact Diana Gonzalez at email@example.com